Today we will talk about People tracking and Re-identification. Let’s start by defining some key terms.

 Also, people tracking is used in public security areas to recognize specific patterns for surveillance analysis and collection of information.
 This information ranges from age and height detection, gender identification to face recognition and person identification.

 First of all, we decided to look at the object detection part of the Tracking Framework.
 Object detection is a computer technology related to computer vision and image processing that deals with detecting instances of objects of a certain class (such as humans, buildings, or cars) in digital images and videos.

 For detection, we use Faster R-CNN, because this model has good accuracy with a performance for our purpose.
 Faster R-CNN is an end-to-end framework that consists of two stages.
 The first stage extracts features and proposes regions for the second stage to classify the object in the proposed region.
 The advantage of this framework is that parameters are shared between the two stages creating an efficient framework for detection.

-Person re-identification(ReID) is associating images of the same person taken from different cameras or from the same camera at different points in time.
+Person re-identification(ReID) is associating images of the same person taken from different cameras or the same camera at different points in time.
 In other words, assigning a stable ID to a person in a multi-camera setting.
-Usually, re-identification is constrained to a small time period and a small area covered by cameras.
+Usually, re-identification is constrained to a small-time period and a small area covered by cameras.

 Triplet loss, in this case, is a way to learn good embeddings for each object.
 In the embedding space, images from the same person should be close together and form well-separated clusters.

 However, we don’t want to push the train embeddings of each label to collapse into very small clusters.
 The only requirement is: when given two positive examples of the same class and one negative example, the negative one should be farther away than the positive one by some margin.
 This is very similar to the margin used in SVMs, and here we want the clusters of each class to be separated by the margin.

 To formalize this requirement, the loss will be defined over the triplets of embeddings:

 - a positive of the same class as the anchor